-- This part tests candidates' ability to locate specific information, detail, opinion and attitude in a text or a group of short - Part 7 consists of a single page of text divided into sections and a set of 10 questions.
-The text is divided into four to six sections the options.
+This part tests candidates' ability to locate specific information, detail, opinion and attitude in a text or a group of short texts.

+Part 7 consists of a set of 10 questions followed by a single page of text.
+The text is divided into four to six sections - the options.
 Candidates are required to match the questions with the relevant information from the text.
 To do this, they need to understand detail, attitude or opinion in the questions, and locate a section of text where that idea is expressed.
 At the same time they need to discount ideas in other sections which may appear similar, but which do not reflect the whole of the question accurately.
-Some of the options may be correct for more than one question in other words, there may be several questions with the answer A, for example.
+Some of the options may be correct for more than one question - in other words, there may be several questions with the answer A, for example.
 There are three main text types: different people giving their views on a topic; a single text divided into sections; and extracts from a single text, such as a book or long article.